apache/spark/docs/sql-data-sources-avro.md

 ## to_avro() and from_avro()
 The Avro package provides function `to_avro` to encode a column as binary in Avro format, and `from_avro()` to decode Avro binary data into a column.
-Both functions transform one column to another column, and the input/output SQL data type can be complex type or primitive type.
+Both functions transform one column to another column, and the input/output SQL data type can be a complex type or a primitive type.

-Using Avro record as columns are useful when reading from or writing to a streaming source like Kafka.
+Using Avro record as columns is useful when reading from or writing to a streaming source like Kafka.
 Each Kafka key-value record will be augmented with some metadata, such as the ingestion timestamp into Kafka, the offset in Kafka, etc.
 * If the "value" field that contains your data is in Avro, you could use `from_avro()` to extract your data, enrich it, clean it, and then push it downstream to Kafka again or write it out to a file.
 * `to_avro()` can be used to turn structs into Avro records.
 This method is particularly useful when you would like to re-encode multiple columns into a single one when writing data out to Kafka.